FORMAT PORTFOLIO REVIEW

 FORMAT Portfolio Review

-The FORMAT Portfolio Review is returning in 2023.
-It will take place in person on Saturday 18th March and online Friday 31st March.
-Bookings will go on sale on 10th February 2023.
-For up to date information please join our Facebook page.
-To join our mailing list please visit our website.
+The FORMAT Portfolio Review is returning in 2024.
+It will take place online on Friday 22 and Saturday 23 March.
+Bookings will go on sale on Monday 11 December at 2pm GMT.
+For up to date information please follow the @formatfestival social media pages and join our mailing list.

-We advise you look through the reviewers and make a list of at least 12 that you would like to see, in the order you would like to see them so that you are prepared when you book.
+We advise you look through the reviewers prior to booking and make a list of at least 15 that you would like to see, in the order you would like to see them so that you are prepared when you book.
+When making your bookings, ensure you are taking note of each time you book to ensure you do not book two slots at the same time.
+We cannot guarantee this can be amended once booked due to availability.

 Anna Kućma

-Anna is the director of FOTEA and the Uganda Press Photo Awards, a unique educational photography platform and annual competitions for East African photojournalists and photographers.
-She also works as a Photo and Web editor at ZAM Magazine.
+Anna is the co-director of FOTEA , a unique educational photography platform for East African photojournalists and photographers.
+She also works as a project manager at NOOR Images.
 Anna has collaborated with a diverse range of partners, has curated and assisted many exhibitions and has worked on innovative visual storytelling initiatives.
 She is passionate about developing alternative educational models and networks for visual professionals on the African continent and beyond.
-She is a frequent nominator and jury member for initiatives including the Joop Swart Masterclass, CAP Prize, FORMAT, Belfast Photo Festivals and Kuala Lumpur International Photoawards.
-She is based between Kampala and The Hague.
+She is a frequent nominator and jury member for photography festivals and awards.
+She is based in the Netherlands.

 Arianna Rinaldo